alissone/basic_tokenizer_python/README.md

     MULTIPLY = *
     MODULUS = %

-Run `python tokenizer.py` to calculate two numbers in an interactive shell
+Run `python tokenizer.py` to calculate two numbers in an interactive shell, or add filenames as arguments in the commandline to open one or more text files containing an expression

 Type any other letter to exit